DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Introduction

 \subsection{Contribution}

 To summarise, the innovations and contributions of this work are as follows:

 1. Targeting research on multi-domain substrate networks, based on the DNFS paradigm, we propose the DNFS-VNE structure with five blocks.
 Specifically, we employ a DL model based on convolutional neural networks (CNNs) as a data-driven fuzzy implication operator for entailment operations.
+Further, based on the policy gradient algorithm, the DNFS-driven five-block structure acts as the agent for DRL to optimize decision-making by interacting with the~environment.

 2. DNFS-VNE outputs inferred membership values, which are then aggregated and defuzzified to derive the embedding probabilities of substrate nodes.
 Furthermore, the identified fuzzy rule patterns are cached into weights by forward computation and gradient back-propagation.
 And, the fuzzy rule base is constructed by Mamdani-type linguistic rules between the antecedent layer and the consequent layer of the CNN-based fuzzy rule implication branch, using a set of linguistic labels to elucidate fuzzy implication principles.